hakeem-jc/social-links-profile/README.md

-# Frontend Mentor - Social links profile solution
+# Frontend Mentor - Social links Profile

 This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.